caktus/guidebook/source/dev-setup.rst

 Mac OS X installers for all the latest Python versions can be downloaded from: https://www.python.org/downloads/mac-osx/

-Practically speaking (as of February 2019, at least), it is helpful to have Python 2.7, 3.5, 3.6, and 3.7 all installed locally (soon, probably 3.8 as well).
+Practically speaking (as of September 2021, at least), it is helpful to have Python 3.7, 3.8, and 3.9 all installed locally (soon, probably 3.10 as well).

 On the Mac OS X installer download page, find the "macOS 64-bit installer" link for the latest point release of the Python major version that you want to install.
 Download it, and open the